fpusan/tutorial-template/docs/source/SQMtools/subsetTax.rst

    .. rubric:: Description
       :name: description

-   Create a SQM object containing only the contigs with a given consensus taxonomy, the ORFs contained in them and the bins that contain them.
+   Create a SQM or SQMbunch object containing only the contigs with a given consensus taxonomy, the ORFs contained in them and the bins that contain them.

    .. rubric:: Usage
       :name: usage